French duo jailed for 25 years each for vicious rape of Irish woman

 The trial of Pedro Miguel Goncalves Rodrigues and Rafael Rodrigue Torres lasted three days and the Irish woman sobbed when the verdict was read out.
 File photograph: Getty

-Two French men have been convicted of brutally raping an Irish tourist in the Mediterranean town of Menton in southeast France.
+Two French men have been jailed for 25 years for raping an Irish woman in the town of Menton in southeast France.

 They were found guilty of “torture and acts of barbarism” against a 35-year-old Irish woman following a three-day trial last week.

-The trial heard the woman was physically and psychologically destroyed by the rapes she endured on the back seat of a car in Menton in September 2016.
+The trial heard the woman was raped on the back seat of a car in Menton in September 2016.

-The Irish woman was on holiday and met the two masons in a bar.
-Video surveillance footage shows the woman staggering out of the bar, accompanied by Rodrigues and Torres, who put her into their four-wheel drive vehicle.
+The Irish woman was on holiday and met the two men in a bar.
+Video surveillance footage shows her staggering out of the bar, accompanied by Rodrigues and Torres, who put her into their four-wheel drive vehicle.
 They drove her to an industrial zone where she was raped.

-The Irish woman was found at 5am, bleeding and wandering alone in town.
-Her wounds were so serious that she had to undergo emergency surgery.
-Experts said the attackers treated the woman “like a rag doll”.
+She was found at 5am, bleeding and wandering alone in the town.
+She had to undergo emergency surgery.
+Medical experts told the trial the attackers treated their victim “like a rag doll”.

-As a result of her injuries, the victim may suffer permanent incontinence, rated 17 on a scale of 20.
+As a result of her injuries, the victim may suffer permanent incontinence.

 The men wanted to have a “bachelor” evening, and were described as “letting off steam,” the court heard.